cloudflare/terraform-provider-cloudflare/website/docs/r/workers_kv.html.markdown

 ## Import

-Workers KV Namespace settings can be imported using it's ID.  **Note:** Because the same key can exist in multiple namespaces, the ID is a composite key of the format <namespace_id>_<key>.
+Workers KV Namespace settings can be imported using it's ID.  **Note:** Because the same key can exist in multiple namespaces, the ID is a composite key of the format <namespace_id>/<key>.

 ```
-$ terraform import cloudflare_workers_kv_namespace.example beaeb6716c9443eaa4deef11763ccca6_test-key
+$ terraform import cloudflare_workers_kv_namespace.example beaeb6716c9443eaa4deef11763ccca6/test-key
 ```

 where: